-CTOs who have read Microsoft’s volume license agreements and product use rights documentation know that Microsoft has a special place in its heart for contractual “grey area.”
-To some extent, that fact likely arises from the practical impossibility of trying to accurately capture all of the technical parameters that could affect license rights.
+CTOs who have read Microsoft’s volume license agreements and product use rights documentation know that Microsoft has a special place in its heart for contractual “gray area.”
+To some extent, that fact likely arises from the practical impossibility of trying to accurately capture all the technical parameters that could affect license rights.

 Enterprise IT architectures are dynamic, incorporating constantly evolving technologies.
 A license agreement that is too tech-specific runs the risk of being difficult or impossible to enforce when the industry starts moving to new platforms.
 However, that does not explain everything when it comes to Microsoft’s contracts.

 How to Avoid Ambiguity in Microsoft Licensing Agreements

 In many places, those agreements include ambiguous or practically unenforceable language, where I struggle to think of a good-faith reason to do so.
 Two examples:

 • …You may not use the products for commercial hosting services.

 Microsoft includes this prohibition in the Universal License Terms section of the Product Use Rights.
 However, nowhere does it commit itself to a definition of what constitutes “commercial hosting services,” thereby saddling its customers with essentially all the often substantial risk associated with making that determination for themselves.

 • …Microsoft will work with Enrolled Affiliate in good faith to determine how to accommodate its changed circumstances in the context of this agreement.